freenas/freenas-docs/userguide/jails.rst

 .. warning:: Some older versions of FreeBSD used package systems which are now obsolete.
-Do not use commands from those obsolete package systems in a %brand% jail, as they will cause inconsistencies in the jail's package management database.
+Do not use commands from those obsolete package systems in a FreeNAS® jail, as they will cause inconsistencies in the jail's package management database.
 Use the current FreeBSD package system as shown in these examples.